 SGGPO

-Doctor treating patient with botulinum poisoning |
+Doctor is treating patient with botulinum poisoning |

 On the evening of May 25, Ms. Pham Khanh Phong Lan, Head of the Food Safety Management Board of Ho Chi Minh City, said that 15 samples including bread and pork sausage taken from leftover food of patients and production facilities were all negative, no C. botulinum bacteria were detected.
 It is currently impossible to confirm the source of botulinum poisoning in the recent patients.

 This person said he bought the pork roll from a female street vendor.
-A few days later, the authorities found the woman and had information about the pork roll production facility in Thu Duc City.
+A few days later, the authorities found the woman and got information about the pork roll production facility in Thu Duc City.

 During the inspection, the authorities determined that the facility was operating without a license and requested that it be shut down.
-At the same time, samples of pork roll from the facility and leftover food from patients were taken for testing.
+At the same time, samples of pork sausage from the facility and leftover food from patients were taken for testing.

 Source